Skip to content

 def _create_prim_with_same_kwargs(self, prim_path, name, load_config):

-# Add additional kwargs (fit_avg_dim_volume and bounding_box are already captured in load_config)
+# Add additional kwargs (bounding_box is already captured in load_config)

 return self.__class__(